2021 Onawa Dragway Handbook

 Elimination Round – Bye Criteria

-- If no Run for the Money was ran first round elimination bye is determined by the Racemaster randomly choosing a chip, dice, cards, or by using the best reaction time.
+- First round elimination bye is determined by the Racemaster randomly choosing a chip, dice, cards or by using the best reaction time.

 - Racers will be eligible for only one bye in a race.
 If all remaining racers have received a bye, the criteria to select the next bye will be the best reaction time in the previous round of eliminations.